rickshahid/SkyMedia/README.md

 # Azure Sky Media

 Welcome!
-This repository contains the sample Azure media web application that is deployed at http://www.skymedia.io
+This open repository contains the sample Azure media web application that is deployed at http://www.skymedia.io

 The following set of functional capabilities are integrated and enabled with this Azure ASP.NET Core MVC web application: